TritonDataCenter/rfd/rfd/0001/README.md

 ```

 Under the service DNS name, there will exist `A` and `AAAA` records that are the
-union of all the records for the containers that are a member of the service.
-In
+union of all the records for the containers that are active members of the
-the same vein, `TXT` records will exist with the UUIDs of all member containers
+service.
+In the same vein, `TXT` records will exist with the UUIDs of all member
-(see the explanation of individual container records below).
+containers (see the explanation of individual container records below).

 The `user` part of the service name will be the user's UUID.
 It may also be
 desirable to provide shorter or "friendlier" names than the whole UUID, but this